ProvableHQ/workshop/battleship/README.md

 ## ZK Battleship Privacy

-How can we ensure that the ship configurations of each player remains secret, while being able to trustlessly and fairly play with their opponent?
+How can we ensure that the ship configurations of each player remain secret, while being able to trustlessly and fairly play with their opponent?
 By taking advantage of selective privacy powered by zero knowledge proofs on Aleo.